abinash124/ClientRequestHandler/README.md

 # ClientRequestHandler

 This is simple approach to solve DDoS.

+## What is DDoS?
 DDoS is Distributed Denial of Service attack where the hacker tries to make the resources unavailable to the intended users by making excessive unnecessary request to the server.

-Java function that gets client name, request and request time.
-If client tries to make excessive request (more than the limit) then client is blocked for that time frame from further making more requests/
-If client makes more than 50% service request and the request amount in continuos five minute is higher that 10 then client is added in the black list.
+A DoS or DDoS attack is analogous to a group of people crowding the entry door of a shop, making it hard for legitimate customers to enter, disrupting trade.(Wiki)

+## Installatiion
+Have a working Java in your computer and clone this repository.

+## Usage
-Returns an array of valid request each client can make
+Call the solution function with array of requests with client name and limit number.
+Limit number is maximum number request that a client can make in one minute.